Sure Dividend

 Consequently, it is nearly impossible for most insurers to grow their dividends during these few rough years.

-Cincinnati Financial is a bright exception to this rule, as it has raised its dividend for 63 consecutive years.
-This is a testament to its prudent underwriting policy and the long-term perspective of its management.
+Cincinnati Financial is a bright exception to this rule, as it has raised its dividend for 64 consecutive years.
+This is a testament to its prudent underwriting policy and management’s long-term perspective.

-Another factor behind the exceptional dividend record of Cincinnati Financial is the healthy payout ratio that the company has always targeted in order to create a wide margin of safety for its dividend.
+Another factor behind Cincinnati Financial’s exceptional dividend record is the healthy payout ratio, which the company has always targeted to create a wide margin of safety for its dividend.

 Source: Investor Presentation

-Thanks to its healthy payout ratio and its financial strength, the insurer can keep raising its dividend for many more years.
+Thanks to its healthy payout ratio and financial strength, the insurer can keep raising its dividend for many years.

 Growth Prospects

-A rough year every few years should be expected in this business.
-But investors should focus on the long-term prospects of P/C insurers, and we believe that the future growth prospects of Cincinnati Financial are intact.
+In this business, a rough year every few years is expected.
+However, investors should focus on the long-term prospects of P/C insurers, and we believe that Cincinnati Financial’s future growth prospects are intact.

 We expect 6% annual earnings-per-share growth over the next five years for Cincinnati Financial.